unchartedelixir/livechart/README.md

 - The Bar Chart

 ## Uncharted Demo
-The[Uncharted Demo](/demo) is a working example of each of the Uncharted chart components.
+The [Uncharted Demo](/demo) is a working example of each of the Uncharted chart components.

 To start the demo Phoenix server: